Last Revised: February 22, 2019

 Information We Collect and How We Collect It

-We obtain a variety of information (collectively the “Information”) from trusted third-party data partners such as mobile application developers.
-We collect this Information primarily through Software development Kits (SDK’s) that are embedded with mobile apps or APIs, which are interfaces through which these app developers can provide us with information about their users.
+We obtain a variety of information (collectively the “Information”) from trusted third-party data Providers such as mobile application developers.
+We collect this Information primarily through Software Development Kits (SDKs) that are embedded with mobile apps or APIs, which are interfaces through which these app developers can provide us with information about their users.
 We collect the following Information from these apps:

 In addition to the above we may also receive

 We use this Site Data to improve our website user experience and for our commercial purposes, such as marketing, analytics and research.
 This Site Data may be correlated with more personal information such as name or email address.

 Information Collected via Technology.
 We collect interest and behavioral data about mobile devices that are tied to each device’s Advertising ID.
 Using proprietary technologies and algorithms, the company processes each set of data associated with an Advertising ID to create an assumed profile (“Profile”) of the User of the mobile device. (“User”).
 Each profile is only associated with the Advertising ID of a mobile device, and is not linked to a particular, identifiable individual.
 Our mobile SDK may be incorporated into the code of the mobile apps of certain Customers who are licensees of the SDK technology.
 The SDK allows the collection of interest and behavioral information about mobile devices in a manner and for purposes similar to those described above.
 The company provides its Customers with Targeting Segments, which are groups of Profiles that meet certain criteria (“Services”), as explained below.
 These Targeting Segments are used to send advertisements that are intended to meet the perceived interests of the Users of the devices identified in a specific Targeting Segment.